BBC Store

-BBC Store was a video on demand store that launched in the UK on 5 November 2015 and opened the BBC Archive to consumers, allowing them to buy episodes or series of a show and download them (using dedicated BBC Store apps).
+BBC Store was a short-lived video on demand store that launched in the UK on 5 November 2015 and opened the BBC Archive to consumers, allowing them to buy episodes or series of a show and download them (using dedicated BBC Store apps).
 BBC Store was approved by the BBC Trust in 2014.
 It was initially hosted on a dedicated website, but was later integrated with BBC iPlayer.
 BBC Store was provided and funded through BBC Worldwide, a commercial subsidiary of the BBC.
 It closed on 1 November 2017.